dnndev/xmp-docs/examples/2_user-detail-view.md

 There are some other fields and different versions of DNN may have slight variations but we'll focus on just these.
 It's also important to _note the capitalization of the field names_ as you will need to match it exactly when referring to that field: 'UserID' is not the same as 'UserId' or 'userid'.

-1. If you haven't done so already open the page we created in the first walkthrough and ensure you're logged-in as Host or SuperUser.
+1. If you haven't done so already open the page we created in the first tutorial and ensure you're logged-in as Host or SuperUser.
-2. We're going to edit the template we created in the first walkthrough.
+2. We're going to edit the template we created in the first tutorial.
 So, from the Actions menu, select **Manage Templates**:
     ![](../img/ActionMenu_ManageTemplates.png)
 3. The **Manage Templates** page is where you add, edit, copy, and delete your display templates.
 For the mechanics of how to use the Manage Templates page, refer to [this topic](../manage-templates.md).
 4. Find the "AllUsers" template in the grid and click the **Edit** link next to its name.